k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

    relationship form is correct).
 To capture model uncertainty using SSMSE, the user could create multiple operating models (e.g., ones using two unique stock-recruitment relationship forms) to use in different scenarios.
-4. Errors in assessments include specifying incorrect fixed parameter values or functional model structures in the estimation model and observational noise in data resulting in poor estimation of model parameter values.
-Users can adjust errors in assessments by specifying different fixed values and structures in different scenarios and by changing the sampling scheme through the `sample_struct_list` input to `run_SSMSE()` to adjust obserservation uncertainty.
+4. Errors in assessments as defined here include specifying incorrect fixed parameter values or functional model structures in the estimation model and observational noise in data resulting in poor estimation of model parameter values (even if the assessment is correctly specified outside of those estimated parameters).
+Users can adjust errors in assessments by specifying different fixed values and structures in different scenarios and by changing the sampling scheme through the `sample_struct_list` input to `run_SSMSE()` to adjust observation uncertainty.
 5. Implementation uncertainty happens because it is difficult to perfectly implement a theoretical management strategy.
 For example, fishing may